 If the administrator would like the content filtering policy to vary depending on the time of the day, they can make use of a Schedule object associated with the corresponding IP rule.
-For more information, please see Section 3.6, "Schedules".
+For more information about this, see Section 3.7, "Schedules".